Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

 \subsection{Average density of type-1 blockages and type-2 edges}

-Using the sufficient condition in \cref{eq:NoPropCond} we now rigorously derive a lower bound on the average density of type-1 blockages and type-2 edges in a typical state for $d=2$ and $d=\infty$, where the average is taken over all particle configurations in a specified $N$ sector.
-We define the average densities of type-1 blockages and type-2 edges $\overline{\rho}_t^{(d)}$ (with $t=1,2$ respectively) in a system with on-site dimension $d$ to be given by
+Using the sufficient condition in \cref{eq:NoPropCond}, we now rigorously derive a lower bound on the average density of type-1 blockages and type-2 edges for states in $d=2$ and $d=\infty$ systems.
+This also implies a lower bound on the density of frozen sites.
+The average is taken over all particle configurations in a specified $N$ sector.
+We define the average densities of type-1 blockages and type-2 edges $\overline{\rho}_t^{(d,k)}$ (with $t=1,2$ respectively) in a system with on-site dimension $d$ and interaction range $k$ as

-where $\beta_t^{(d)}$ is the total number of type-1 blockages and type-2 edges with locality $k$ across all states in the $N$ sector for $t=1,2$ respectively.
-Since the holes within a type-1 blockage are frozen, a finite density of type-1 blockages, in turn, implies a lower bound on the average density of frozen sites $\overline{\rho}_F^{(d)}(k,N,L)$, defined in \cref{eq:orderparrhoF} from Section \ref{subsec:degreeoffragmentation}.
-We expect by self-averaging that these lower bounds also apply to individual states in the thermodynamic limit, an argument we elaborate further on in \cref{sec:SelfAveraging} and demonstrate numerically in \cref{subsec:type1distributionNumerics}.
-The lower bound on the density of frozen sites is particularly noteworthy for the regime $(k-1)^{-1}<\nu<(k-2)^{-1}$ as it indicates that, despite the existence of Krylov sectors without any frozen sites, states from those sectors are extremely rare.
+where $\beta_t^{(d,k)}$ is the total number of type-1 blockages or type-2 edges across all states in the $N$ sector.

 We first consider the case of type-1 blockages.
-For simplicity, we will only compute a lower bound on the density of type-1 blockages of a particular format.
-In particular, we consider the configuration of holes and particles between the dashed vertical lines in the following figure:
+For simplicity, we only compute a lower bound on the density of type-1 blockages of a particular format.
+In particular, we consider the following configuration of holes and particles: